kanjialive/kanji-data-media/README.md

 Also included are PDF and CSV files which show the radicals present in the font, their encodings, stroke numbers, meanings, readings and positions.
 A PNG image illustrates the 66 new and revised glyphs added by us.
 The font can be [viewed in use on the _Kanji alive_ website](http://kanjialive.com/214-traditional-kanji-radicals/).

-_Japanese Radicals_ is freely available for private or commercial use under an [Apache 2.0](http://choosealicense.com/licenses/apache-2.0/) license granted by Adobe.
+Unlike the other media files in this repository which are licensed under a [Creative Commons CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/) license, _Japanese Radicals_ is freely available for private or commercial use under an [Apache 2.0](http://choosealicense.com/licenses/apache-2.0/) license granted by Adobe.
 Please ensure that the original license file is always included with the font should you wish to redistribute it.